rgdotta/personal-blog-node/README.md

 This is still a work in progress, here is what is in my plans fot this project:

 - Add comment section.
-- Add info and links to resume, github and linkedin to footer.
 - Add page limiter to home.
 - Change overall style.